folkertvanheusden/8086-processor-emulation-validation-testset/README.md

 This software tries to verify the emulation of an Intel 8086/8088 processor.
 It does this by producing a few gigabytes of assembly-code.
 This assembly- code shall then be runned on the emulator under test.
+The test set has been verified against a NEC v20 and OKI 80C88 processor.

 how it works